vicvega/chaltron/README.md

 [![Code Climate](https://codeclimate.com/github/vicvega/chaltron/badges/gpa.svg)](https://codeclimate.com/github/vicvega/chaltron)
 [![Dependency Status](https://gemnasium.com/vicvega/chaltron.png)](https://gemnasium.com/vicvega/chaltron)

 This project rocks and is still under development.
-I mean: it's not yet released.
-When it'll be you'll be able to do as follows.
+I mean: **it's not yet released**.
+Sooner or later you'll be able to do as follows.

 In a fresh new rails application simply add to your `Gemfile`
 ```